docker/labs-ai-tools-vscode/prompts/git_smoosh/020_user_prompt.md

-I need a command smooshed.
-What is the command and how does it work?
+I need my last commit smooshed.
+Can you generate a runbook?